castellanprime/DiscardMulti/Procedure.md

 successfully connected.
-> - Once the required number of clients are connected, the server stops the PeriodicCallback for every clients in the room and sends all of them a 'game begin' message.

-Instructions for Periodic Callback: https://stackoverflow.com/questions/19542333/websocket-server-sending-messages-periodically-in-python/19571205#19571205
+> - Once the required number of clients are connected, the server stops the PeriodicCallback for every clients in the room and sends all of them a 'game begin' message.Instructions for Periodic Callback: https://stackoverflow.com/questions/19542333/websocket-server-sending-messages-periodically-in-python/19571205#19571205